opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

    For viewing the output, refer to the [notes above.](#notes)

-### Semantic Segmentation ROS2 Node
+### Semantic Segmentation BiSeNet ROS2 Node

-You can find the semantic segmentation ROS2 node python script [here](./opendr_perception/semantic_segmentation_bisenet_node.py) to inspect the code and modify it as you wish to fit your needs.
+You can find the semantic segmentation BiSeNet ROS2 node python script [here](./opendr_perception/semantic_segmentation_bisenet_node.py) to inspect the code and modify it as you wish to fit your needs.
-The node makes use of the toolkit's [semantic segmentation tool](../../../../src/opendr/perception/semantic_segmentation/bisenet/bisenet_learner.py) whose documentation can be found [here](../../../../docs/reference/semantic-segmentation.md).
+The node makes use of the toolkit's [semantic segmentation BiSeNet tool](../../../../src/opendr/perception/semantic_segmentation/bisenet/bisenet_learner.py) whose documentation can be found [here](../../../../docs/reference/semantic-segmentation.md).

 #### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the semantic segmentation node:
+2. You are then ready to start the semantic segmentation BiSeNet node:

     ```shell
     ros2 run opendr_perception semantic_segmentation_bisenet